feature-image

 ADVERTISEMENT

 In comparison, Volpe currently stands with a .985 fielding %.
-His costly throwing error at the bottom of the third inning against the Cleveland Guardians on Wednesday proved one more time how his time with the Yankees may be coming to an abrupt end.
+His costly throwing error at the bottom of the third inning against the Cleveland Guardians on Wednesday proved once more how his time with the Yankees may be coming to an abrupt end.
 But it is Boone’s view that the Yankees are continuing with both Volpe and Caballero at shortstop.

 Boone is yet to decide between Anthony Volpe and Jose Caballero

-Despite Caballero’s better numbers than Volpe at shortstop, he has played 5 games since his return from injury.
-In between, Volpe started at shortstop in 10 games.
 “Obviously, being able to move Jose around a little bit gives you some added flexibility there,” Boone added.
 “They both, in a lot of ways, deserve to be playing there, and I’ll continue to just try and do what’s best for the team.”

 ADVERTISEMENT